 Whether you’re dealing with rough patches, flaking or more severe conditions like eczema, dry skin can be a really uncomfortable and even painful skin issue to deal with.
-And with winter in full swing, you may be realizing that your everyday skin care routine just isn’t cutting it anymore.
+And with hot summer days in full swing, you may be realizing that your everyday skin care routine just isn’t cutting it anymore.

 If you’re noticing any areas of small, rough bumps on your body that definitely aren’t zits, you may be dealing with keratosis pilaris.
 Ahead, we’ve asked dermatologists to break down exactly what it is, what causes it and what you can do to treat it.